 If you already have an installation of Docker Toolbox, please read these topics first to learn how Docker for Mac and Docker Toolbox differ, and how they can coexist.

-The Docker Toolbox environment
+Docker Toolbox installs docker

 This setup is shown in the following diagram.